CodyCline/minuteman/README.md

 *UI*: UI draws the visual representation of the app, text, graphics, colors.
 *Disk*: Contains methods to fetch system information such as drive type, mount point, model, etc.
 *Core*: Where the magic lives.
 Will contain the various algorithms used in disk destruction or disk cloning.

+# The three modes
+Clone external disk into an iso file
+Burn an image to external disk (partition perhaps) Destroy an external disk